bitwarden/help/_articles/security/emergency-access.md

 Emergency Access relies on public key exchange within Bitwarden, therefore trusted emergency contacts must be existing Bitwarden users, or will be prompted to create a Bitwarden account before they can accept an invitation.
 Trusted emergency contacts do not need to have Premium to be designated as such.

-There is no limit to the number of trusted emergency contacts a user can have.

-{% callout note %}
 A user's status as a trusted emergency contact is tied to a unique Bitwarden account ID, meaning that if a grantee [changes their email address]({% link _articles/faqs/product-faqs.md %}) there is no reconfiguration required to maintain their emergency access.
 If a grantee creates a **new Bitwarden account** and [deletes]({% link _articles/account/delete-your-account.md %}) the old account which had been specified as a trusted emergency contact, they will automatically be removed from the grantor's list and must be [re-invited](#invite-a-trusted-emergency-contact).

+There is no limit to the number of trusted emergency contacts a user can have.

+{% callout success %}
+As a grantor, you can [reject](#approve-or-reject-emergency-access) an emergency access request at any time before the configured wait time lapses.
 {% endcallout %}

 ### User Access

 Trusted emergency contacts can be granted one of the following user access levels:
 - **View**: When an emergency access request is granted, this user is granted view/read access to all items in your personal Vault.

-As the grantor, you may revoke access to a grantee with **View** access at any time.
+   {% callout success %}As the grantor, you may revoke access to a grantee with **View** access at any time.{% endcallout %}

 - **Takeover**: When an emergency access request is granted, this user can create a Master Password for permanent read/write access to your Vault (this will **replace** your previous Master Password).
 Takeover disables any [Two-step Login Methods]({% link _articles/two-step-login/setup-two-step-login.md %}) enabled for the account.